eugli/udacity-deep-reinforcement-learning/p2_continuous-control/README.md

 ### Explanation
 My solution for this environment uses the actor-critic DDPG algorithm with fixed targets (for both actor and critic), soft updates, experienced replay, and added Ornstein–Uhlenbeck noise.
 The agent is created with four internal networks: a Q network, a deterministic policy network, a target Q network, and a target policy network.

-The Q network and the target Q network have identical architectures: 3 fully-connected layers joined by ReLU activation functions.
-The final output is then entered into a tanh activation function.
+The Q network and the target Q network have identical architectures: 3 fully-connected layers joined by ReLU activation functions and batch normalization layers.
+The final output is entered into a tanh activation function.

-The policy network and policy network also have identical architectures: 3 fully-connected layers joined by ReLU activation functions.
+The policy network and target policy network also have identical architectures: 3 fully-connected layers joined by ReLU activation functions with a batch normalization layer before the 2nd fully-connected layer.

 The agent uses a discount rate of 0.99.

-The agent is trained in a training loop for either 1000 episodes (with a max of 5000 timesteps each) or when it reaches an average reward over 100 episodes of 30.0 or greater.
+The agent is trained in a training loop for either 500 episodes (with a max of 10000 timesteps each) or when it reaches an average reward over 100 episodes of 30.0 or greater.